vega/altair/doc/user_guide/customization.rst

        height=100
    )

-If you want to set the chart size relative to the number of observations in a faceted chart you can set the width using ``step`` size:
+To change the chart size relative to the number of distinct categories, you can use the ``step`` class to specify the width/height for each category:

 .. altair-plot::